feldmanjonm/synthetic-audio/README.md

 call GST.m for a full bandwidth signal analysis

-Call KST.m to analyse the bandwidth of the ff's of the piano
+call KST.m to analyse the bandwidth of the ff's of the piano

-Call BST.m to analyse the bass frequencies below 27.5 Hz
+call BST.m to analyse the bass frequencies below 27.5 Hz

 For a stereo resynth, call KST_stereo.m or KST_realstereo.m